syncfusion-content/maui-docs/MAUI/Calendar/getting-started.md

 ## Date selection

-Calendar allows the user to Select a single date, multiple dates, or a range of dates through interaction and programmatically.
-The default selection mode is `Default`.
+The Calendar allows the user to select a single date, multiple dates, or a range of dates by interaction or programmatic selection.
+The default selection mode is `Single`.

-The selection details can be obtained by using SelectionChanged event of calendar.
-It returns `CalendarSelectionChangedEventArgs` which holds the details about selected date or range.
+The selection details can be obtained by using the SelectionChanged event of the calendar.
+It returns `CalendarSelectionChangedEventArgs`, which holds the details about the selected date or range.

-The following code shows the Calendar with `Multiple` as the Selection mode.
+The following code explains how to show the Calendar with `Multiple` as the Selection mode.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}